+JAN 2024

+Selection and Impact

+I. Eight officers selected as master trainers II.
+Over 200% increase in the detection of forged EU travel documents at HISA

+41

+Capacity Development

+ICMPD Annual Report

+Capacity Development

+In 2024, the focus in Pakistan will be on shaping a targeted national reintegration policy, establishing the Labour Market Research Cell, integrating migration into skills development, and safeguarding migrant workers.

 There are plans to establish a Silk Routes hub of the Malta-based Migration Capacity Partnerships Training Institute in Pakistan and Iraq.
 Its aim is to coordinate the delivery of EU-accredited migration training in the two countries and to fill capacity gaps in the national migration governance systems.

-SUPPORTING THE REGION IN 2024 In Iraq, ICMPD will bolster the Iraqi government's capacity for sustainable reintegration through the expanded reach of Migrant Resource Centres in other governorates, starting with the Kurdish region of Iraq.
+SUPPORTING THE REGION IN 2024

+In Iraq, ICMPD will bolster the Iraqi government's capacity for sustainable reintegration through the expanded reach of Migrant Resource Centres in other governorates, starting with the Kurdish region of Iraq.

 Supporting Afghans on the move in exploring safe and legal migration options remains our focus.
 Through the Migrant Resource Centre - Afghanistan, virtual outreach and counselling will continue in partnership with the EUAA.

 In Bangladesh, ICMPD will prioritise the development of human and institutional capacities within border control agencies, particularly of the Immigration Police and the School of Intelligence within the Special Branch of Police.
 The goals are to finalise the document security master training programme, to establish a second line of control at the newly constructed terminal of Hazrat Shahjalal International Airport, to renovate the forensic lab of the Special Branch, and to revise the training curriculum for new recruits of the Immigration Police.
 2024 also presents new opportunities for better protection and awareness of potential and outgoing Sri Lankan migrants through the opening of the first Migrant Resource Centre in this country.
-ICMPD Annual Report

-Capacity Development

-43

-THE BUDAPEST PROCESS

-The Silk Routes Partnership for Migration
+THE BUDAPEST PROCESS The Silk Routes Partnership for Migration

-PARTICIPATING STATES 2023 marked 30 years of cooperation with and within the Budapest Process dialogue.
+2023 marked 30 years of cooperation with and within the Budapest Process dialogue.
 Aside from regular meetings and activities, 2023 focused on the initiation of discussions for the new Ministerial Conference.
 In 2024, the Budapest Process will complete its Implementation Plan and is preparing for its Seventh Ministerial Conference, with negotiations underway for the ministerial declaration and next five-year action plan.
 Irregular migration and labour migration continue to be a focus for the dialogue, with specific emphasis on migrant smuggling, return and reintegration, trafficking in persons and developing skills partnerships for labour migrants.
 To that end, the three thematic working groups, which focus on law enforcement cooperation, return and reintegration, and legal pathways for migration, will continue to meet in 2024.
 The Community of Law Enforcement Practitioners will also convene regularly and build upon its previous workshops.
-MEDITERRANEAN
+43 MEDITERRANEAN

-JOINT LEADERSHIP AND SHARED RESPONSIBILITY

-After being endorsed in the previous year, 2023 saw the Migration Capacity Partnerships for the Mediterranean. the delivery framework for the ICMPD strategy, anchored internally and externally.
+JOINT LEADERSHIP AND SHARED RESPONSIBILITY After being endorsed in the previous year, 2023 saw the Migration Capacity Partnerships for the Mediterranean, the delivery framework for the ICMPD strategy, anchored internally and externally.
 Designed to deliver effective capacity-centred migration partnerships, they make joint leadership and shared responsibility a reality between Europe and its southern neighbours.

-2023 has seen the highest number of

-irregular arrivals in the EU since the 2015-

-16 so-called crisis.
-Once again, the Medi-

-Greek islands were the main entry point,

-year the Central Mediterranean, Tunisia

-was, is and will remain strategically paramount to the EU's external dimension of migration and is therefore of great importance

-The essence of partnership is sharing.
+Professionalisation - Embodying the MCP Med Delivery Framework in action, the Integrated Border Management III Tunisia project delivers practical, operational and mutually beneficial solutions.
+In this action, multidimensional governance is at play.